twilio/calworkshop/docs/voting.rst

    for msg in client.sms.messages.iter():
        print msg.body

-The `iter` function efficiently fetches all you SMS messages via the Twilio REST API.
+The ``iter`` function efficiently fetches all your SMS messages via the Twilio REST API.
 Under the covers, the function fetches pages of the `SMS Messages list resource <http://www.twilio.com/docs/api/rest/sms#list>`_ as they are needed.